Mission Statement

 Project Team

-Dr. Li is an associate professor and area coordinator of Strategic Communication at Miami University of Ohio with research expertise in media, cultural and communication studies, Chinese society, U.S.-China relations, and Chinese American community and diaspora.
+Dr. Li is a professor and area coordinator of Strategic Communication at Miami University of Ohio with research expertise in media, cultural and communication studies, Chinese society, U.S.-China relations, and Chinese American community and diaspora.

 Dr. Hongmei Li